 As someone on the Internet said not so far ago.
 Building its own static building system is a rite of passage for many developers.
 It has a lot of nice features.
 It gives a goal with a feeling of accomplishment.
 It is simple enough so most developers could build their own system.
-But it could also become very complex when you go down the rabbit hole.
+It could also become complex when you go down the rabbit hole.

 Along the years I used different tools and used and wrote of few static website systems: